German Permanent Residency Permit Guide for Expats

 Your Guide for Expats in Germany: Getting the German Permanent Residency Permit

-So let me walk you through what actually matters when you are figuring out how to get permanent residence in Germany, because the official requirements are clear enough on paper, but the real-world experience of navigating the German visa process for expats is a different story entirely.
+So let me walk you through what actually matters when figuring out how to get permanent residence in Germany, because the official requirements are clear enough on paper, but the real-world experience of navigating the German visa process for expats is a different story entirely.

 The Core Requirements Every Applicant Faces